-Hike the Looking Glass Rock Trail to an iconic, domed mountaintop near Brevard, NC, catching incredible, lofty views from the steep-sided, summit.
+Hike the Looking Glass Rock Trail to an iconic, domed mountaintop near Brevard, NC, catching incredible, lofty views from the steep-sided summit.

-Looking Glass Rock is especially beautiful at sunrise when its towering presence catches the sun’s golden first rays, a seemingly surreal and beautiful sight from the Blue Ridge Parkway’s Looking Glass Rock Overlook.
+The mountain is especially beautiful at sunrise when its towering presence catches the sun’s golden first rays, a seemingly surreal and beautiful sight from the Blue Ridge Parkway’s Looking Glass Rock Overlook.
 On foggy mornings, clouds hang low in the surrounding valleys, framing the mountain’s golden rock.

 On the mountain, gorgeous, broad views unfold from the steeply pitched, arced outcrops, offering beautiful 180-degree views.
 The summit area demands some extreme caution, though: the outcrop’s drop is sudden, steep and sheer, falling nearly 400 feet into the valley below.
 There have been some tragic falls from the mountain in recent years.
 We admired the views from a conservative distance.